NSW Premier's Sporting Challenge FAQs

 If you have a suggestion for the content of this FAQ page, or areas of the website that you would like additional support with, please email us using the PROVIDE FEEDBACK button at the bottom of the page - add FAQ to the subject.

-Teachers will need to login through the ‘School Login’ using the username and password generated by the facilitator during registration.
+Teachers will need to login through the ‘10wC organisation login’ on the right hand side of the screen using the username and password generated by the facilitator during registration.

-Facilitators must ensure that they are logging in through the green facilitator/principal button using their DoE staff login details.
+Registered Facilitators must ensure that they are logging in through the green Facilitator/Principal button on the left hand side of the screen using their DoE staff login details.

-If the above doesn't work, the browser cache may need to be cleared.
 The process to clear cache can be different for each browser.
-Please see this for some simple instructions: https://clear-my-cache.com/windows.html (Link provided by: Ovato IT)
+Please see this for some simple instructions: https://clear-my-cache.com/windows.html

-If login issues persist, please contact the PSC Team.
+If the above has not worked, please contact the PSC Team.

-A Registration Summary will display on the landing page of the Tracker once the school has been fully registered.
-This summary is interactive, and allows facilitators to make edits to details of their registration.
+A registration summary will display on the Organisation Admin landing page/tab in the PSC Tracker once the school has been fully registered.
+This summary is interactive, and allows Facilitators to make edits to their registration by clicking the corresponding 'Edit' buttons.

 For more information on the registration process, visit our resources page under the 10 week challenge tab.

-Teachers will need to login to the PSC Tracker through the ‘School Login’ using the credentials generated by the facilitator.
+Teachers will need to login to the PSC Tracker through the ‘10wC organisation login’ on the right hand side using the credentials generated by the Facilitator.

-If the facilitator has forgotten the login details for the 'School Login', the facilitator can retrieve these details from the Registration Summary.
-They will simply need to login to the PSC Tracker through the green facilitator/principal button using their DoE staff details,
+If the facilitator has forgotten the login details for the '10wC organisation login', these details can be retrieved from the Organisation Admin landing page/tab.
+The Facilitator will need to login to the PSC Tracker through the green Facilitator/Principal button using their DoE staff details, locate the 10wC login username and password details and pass them onto classroom teachers.

-The student and staff e-wall charts can be found in separate tabs in the top left hand corner of the PSC Tracker landing page.
+The student (and staff) e-Wall charts can be found in separate tabs in the top left hand corner of the PSC Tracker.

-Please contact the PSC Team if you need further assistance.
+Please contact the PSC Team for further assistance.

 The PSC Tracker will not accept a CSV file which contains errors.
-Such errors include: names in upper case, spaces before and/or after names, commas or brackets.
-If a file is rejected, amendments to names in the file will need to be made.
+Such errors include: names in upper case, spaces before and/or after names, commas, brackets, student SRN numbers, misspelt column headings and so on.
+If a file is rejected, amendments to file data will need to be made or a new CSV file will need to be downloaded from ERN.
+Please see our instructions for downloading a CSV file from ERN.

-If no errors are detected the file will upload and a dialogue box will advise of the successful upload of names.
+If no errors are detected the file will upload and a dialogue box will display the total number being entered and allow you to import.

 If you would like further confirmation or assistance with registration, please contact the PSC Team.